speuan/-speuan-putting-speed-trainer-v5/PLANNING.md

 Golf Putting Speed Trainer (PWA)

 ## Goal
-Create a browser-based (PWA) tool that allows users to analyze the speed and trajectory of golf putts using their mobile camera.
+Create a browser-based (PWA) tool that allows users to analyze the speed of golf putts using their mobile camera.
 The app will record, process, and track a golf ball to compute speed and motion metrics.

 ---